 The incidence method uses several weeks' data to provide the latest estimate of new infections.
-Following the review, the reference date used for the official estimates of incidence of PCR-positive cases has changed to 14 days prior to the end of the positivity reference date, with credible intervals provided until 7 days after the incidence reference date.
-Previously the incidence reference date was 10 days prior to the end of the positivity reference date.
-This change was necessary as estimates later than this date are more likely to change as additional data is received.
-Estimates of incidence are therefore not the latest figure as there is a time lag of 2 weeks between the incidence estimate and the positivity estimate.
+The reference date used for the official estimates of incidence of PCR-positive cases is 14 days prior to the end of the positivity reference week, meaning that there is a two-week lag between the incidence estimate and the positivity estimate.
+This is necessary as estimates later than this date are more likely to change as additional data is received.

-While the estimates are useful, they can be volatile and subject to change as more data become available.
+While the incidence estimates are useful, they can be volatile and subject to change as more data become available.
 This is particularly the case with the most recent estimates so it is important to be cautious when using them.
 When incidence is low, it may not be possible to produce a reliable estimate.
-In these instances ONS recommend focussing on the upper credible interval, which gives an upper bound to the incidence of new infections.
+In these instances ONS recommend focusing on the upper credible interval, which gives an upper bound to the incidence of new infections.
 For more information on how estimates of incidence are calculated please see COVID-19 Infection Survey: methods and further information.

-The incidence rate is a measure of new polymerase chain reaction (PCR)-positive cases in a given time period.
-In the week ending 10th July 2021, the number of new PCR-positive COVID-19 increased in England, Wales and Northern Ireland, whilst in Scotland, the rate appears to have decreased.
-Please note that credible intervals are very wide due to relatively small sample sizes, and care should be taken in interpreting results.
+In the week ending 28th July 2021, the number of new PCR-positive COVID-19 cases continued to decrease in England and Scotland and possible early signs of an increase in Wales.
+In Northern Ireland, the number of new PCR-positive COVID-19 cases has increased in the latest two weeks, but trend was uncertain in the latest week up to the 28th July 2021.
+Credible intervals are very wide because of relatively small sample sizes, and care should be taken in interpreting results.

 A chart outlining incidence estimates for Northern Ireland can be found in Appendix 2.
-Please note that these estimates are only available up to the week ending 10th July and are therefore not directly comparable with the most recent positivity estimates which are more up-to-date.
+Please note that these estimates are only available up to the week ending 24th July and are therefore not directly comparable with the most recent positivity estimates which are more up-to-date.